How do I get the best Glasgow to London train fare?

 What about travelling via the East Coast?

-So, in this case, it’s more expensive and a pretty slow option.
-It’s still worth checking out though, as this won’t always be the case.
+In some cases, it’s more expensive and a pretty slow option.
+It’s still worth checking out though, as you might find a great deal.

 Can I travel overnight?

 On a Sunday to Friday night, you can take the Caledonian Sleeper train from Glasgow Central to London Euston.
-Here’s what we found when booking a month in advance:
+If you book about a month in advance you can book a seat to travel overnight and save on accommodation when you get there.

 Let’s take a look now at some of the things that you can do to find the cheapest train to London from Glasgow.